aster-hu/blog/_posts/2021-08-30-custom-domain-for-personal-website.md

 ## Next Step

 After buying the domain, the next step is to setup the custom domain on web hosting provider.
-I wrote another article about how to setting up namecheap domain via Netlify.
+I wrote another article about [how to setting up a Namecheap domain on Netlify](/how-to-setup-namecheap-domain-on-netlify).